-Red Grouse Translocation: During spring 2014 and autumn/winter 2015, the project team attempted to undertake a red grouse translocation from a 'healthy' population into Ballydangan to improve the genetic vigour of the Ballydangan Bog red grouse population.
-This translocation work will continue into the future.
+During spring 2014 and autumn/winter 2015, the project team attempted to undertake a Red Grouse translocation from a 'healthy' population (i.e. Boleybrack Mountain SAC, Co.
+Leitrim) into Ballydangan Bog to improve the genetic vigour of the Ballydangan Bog Red Grouse population.
+At the time, no Red Grouse were caught using the lamp and net method but there were several close encounters.